-- A scaled Site plan showing with contour lines (1′ increments in buildable envelope, the proposed driveway access, drainage and onsite storm water dispersal, and the ‘net buildable envelope’, which is defined as the area remaining after subtracting property line setbacks, easements, proposed septic locations, ESHA setbacks, terrain constraints, etc. Use the CC&R Checklist to help ensure CC&R compliance.
+- A scaled Site plan showing with contour lines @ 1′ increments in buildable envelope, the proposed driveway access, drainage and onsite storm water dispersal, and the ‘net buildable envelope’, which is defined as the area remaining after subtracting property line setbacks, easements, proposed septic locations, ESHA setbacks, “Eave to Eave” spacing or provisions, terrain constraints, etc. Indicate the initial desired location and size of the house and structure footprint within this remaining buildable area.
+Use the CC&R Checklist to help ensure CC&R compliance.

 - Google Earth view of surrounding neighborhood to demonstrate and reflect the impact on current and future view corridors.